 A stop in Killaloe will allow you to learn more about the Celtic history and nautical heritage of the region in the Brian Boru Heritage Centre, as well as getting active both on and off the water.

 Portumna in County Galway is where you can play a round of golf, or go go-karting.
 There are food trails and heritage trails as well as a Blueway trail for you to enjoy.
-Make sure you also pay a visit to the Irish Workhouse Centre to learn about a real workhouse and then stroll around Portumna Castle and Gardens.
+Make sure you also pay a visit to the Irish Workhouse Centre to learn about a real workhouse and then stroll around Portumna Gardens.

 From Portumna it is on to lively Athlone – stock up on supplies and hit the local bars and nightclubs and enjoy some great food – before cruising onto Lanesborough with its excellent birdwatching and fishing opportunities.